Downers Grove Main Street station

 The station has connections to multiple Pace Buses, including the Commuter Shuttle lines.

 This station was the site of the 1947 Zephyr train wreck that killed 3 and injured more than 30.

-The station went under a $1.1 million platform replacement project, which finished in the summer of 2015.
+The station underwent a $1.1 million platform replacement project, which finished in the summer of 2015.

 Many trains on the BNSF run express to or from Downers Grove.
 This is common during the morning and evening rush hours, in an effort to get passengers to the busier stations quicker.

+As of September 8, 2025, Downers Grove is served by 66 trains (33 in each direction) on weekdays, and by all 40 trains (20 in each direction) on weekends and holidays.
+On weekdays, one train originates at Downers Grove.